influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

     parent: Administration
 ---

-To enhance security, configure Chronograf to authenticate and authorize with [OAuth 2.0](https://oauth.net/) and TLS/HTTPS.
+To enhance security, configure Chronograf to authenticate and authorize with [OAuth 2.0](https://oauth.net/) and use TLS/HTTPS.

 * [Configure OAuth 2.0](#configure-oauth-2-0)
   1. [Generate a Token Secret](#generate-a-token-secret)